SrDri/simple_shell/README.md

 ------------

-# Requirements
+# Requirements :fa-bullhorn:
 This project was designed to be runned in **Ubuntu 14.04 LTS linux environment** and as** to be compiled** using the GNU compiler collection **v. gcc 4.8.4** with the following flags:
 `-Wall, -Werror, -Wextra, -pedantic`

 ------------

-## Functions required in the program
+## Functions required in the program :fa-heart-o:

 |   **File**    |  **Brief description**                       |
 |---------------|---------------------------------------|